 After every practice, when everyone else has gone home, he stays to do two things:

-- He goes until he makes 200, fifteen foot jump shots off two or three dribbles.
+- He goes until he makes 200, fifteen-foot jump shots off two or three dribbles.
 This is the most common shot attempt he gets in the game.

 - Then, he ends his extra work with 50 free throws makes.
 This is important because he's the point guard.
 When the game is close with seconds left, he knows he will have the ball and if gets fouled he goes to the line for a one-and-one.

-The number reps start to add up quickly.
+The number of reps starts to add up quickly.
 This gives the kid an advantage.
 When he gets in the game, he's practiced so much that it's automatic.
 If he has to think about his form or technique in the middle of battle, it'll slow him down and create a disadvantage.